ahmadrazalab/terraform-aws-frontend-m/plans/issues.md

 ## issue
-segregate outputs of data
-setup terrafrom.tfvars for variable substitution backend as module
+segregate outputs of data in single file for each module setup terrafrom.tfvars for variable substitution naming convention should me proper